jmorgadov/shello/README.md

 ## How to compile

-To compile shello you only need to excecute `make` inside the project.
-This will also run shello.
+To compile shello you only need to excecute `make` inside the project

 ## How to run it